KBNLwikimedia/MediaFromDelpher_ExtractCopyrightTemplates/stories/Free to use - Exploring public domain claims in Wikimedia Commons files sourced from Delpher (May 2025).md

 ### The copyright template jungle

-But here’s the problem: although the purpose of these templates is to provide a clear and standardized way to declare copyright status, the practical reality is that the license tagging system — built over the years by the international Wikimedia community — has evolved into a very complex thing.
+But here’s the problem: although the purpose of these templates is to provide a clear and standardized way to declare copyright status, the practical reality is that the license tagging system — built over the years by the international Wikimedia community — has evolved into a very complex beast.
 The number of different copyright templates in use on Commons is enormous.

 To get a sense of this complexity, take a look at [this summary of the most common template types](https://commons.wikimedia.org/wiki/Commons:Copyright_tags) or explore this nested [overview of several thousands(!) of copyright templates](https://commons.wikimedia.org/wiki/Category:License_tags) being used on Commons.

 Both insiders and outsiders will struggle to find their ways in this system, it can feel like working through a jungle of overlapping licensing options and confusing terminology, undermining the intended simplicity and standardization.

 However, this complexity is not entirely surprising.
 Wikimedia Commons accepts media from any country, any jurisdiction and any historical period, and must therefore be able to handle the copyright rules and exceptions from dozens of legal systems worldwide.
-This elaborate system is necessary because Wikimedia Commons is a global, evolving platform.
+The elaborate system is necessary because Wikimedia Commons is a global, evolving platform.
 Templates are regularly added or updated as contributors find new sources for uploads or as local copyright regulations change.

-## Zooming in: public domain templates in Wikimedia Commons
+## Zooming in: public domain templates
 To somewhat trim down this jungle, we can narrow the scope and look only at public domain templates, used for files that are out of copyright.
 Yet even within this limited scope, things remain complicated, as the number and variety of such templates is still pretty large.

 The [general public domain templates](https://commons.wikimedia.org/wiki/Commons:Copyright_tags/General_public_domain) page provides an overview of more than 70 templates based on general criteria, not tied to a specific country or source of the work.
 The complexity becomes more apparent when examining the [Category:PD license tags](https://commons.wikimedia.org/wiki/Category:PD_license_tags) and its subcategories.
 These include numerous [country-specific public domain templates](https://commons.wikimedia.org/wiki/Commons:Copyright_tags/Country-specific_tags), each reflecting the legal nuances of copyright legislation in the country of origin.